yourWaifu/sleepy-discord/source/basic text bot.html.md

 ---
-title: How to make a Basic Text Bot
+title: How To Make a Basic Text Bot with Sleepy Discord

 language_tabs: